Function Types and Invocation Patterns in JavaScript

 Question:

-Rewrite the following code using an IIFE so that the variable count
+Rewrite the following code using an IIFE so that the variable count is not accessible globally.

 let count = 0